 For more detail, download the new mechanics pdf here.

 Potentiometers, panel mount

 These potentiometers are ideal for front panel installation.
-Both log and linear taper 10K, 100K, and 1MEG pots are now stocked.
 Log taper are ideal for audio volume control and linear taper are useful for diode bias or a Benny, amoung other apps.
 Pots include three solder lug terminals, 0.25" dia by 0.5" (in front of panel) shaft with threaded base, tit, and nut for mounting, and fit our pointer knob too!

 Resistor, 47K: This 1/4-watt resistor is sued with our earplug in a number of kits, including the Oat Box Kit.

 Solder Lugs: Useful for may connections, including chassis ground.
 Mounts with 6-32 nuts and screws (not included).